neonephos/outreach/topics/marketing/newsletter/september.md

 - [View the complete document here]()
 - [View an oveview here](https://neonephos.org/project_lifecycle)

 It is hard to overstate what a massive, cross company effort the development of the NNF Project Lifecycle has been and the foundation owes a deep depth of gratitude to everyone for their contributions and patience.
-This also frees up capacity to process our current project proposals, such as Open Crypto Broker, [Thalamus](https://github.com/neonephos/projects/issues/3) and [ES³](https://github.com/neonephos/projects/issues/6) and, who knows, potentially even *yours*.
+This also frees up capacity to process our current project proposals, such as Open Crypto Broker, [Thalamus](https://github.com/neonephos/projects/issues/3).
+[ES³](https://github.com/neonephos/projects/issues/6) and, who knows, potentially even *yours*.